edwbaker/edwbaker.github.io/raspberrypi.md

 ## Install and control sound devices

-[sound-device-control](https://github.com/Wildlife-Systems/sound-device-control): Install and control sound devices on Raspberry Pi
+[sound-device-control](https://github.com/Wildlife-Systems/sound-device-control): Install and control sound devices on Raspberry Pi.

+## Install and control sensors

+[sensor-control](https://github.com/Wildlife-Systems/sensor-control): Install and control sensors on the Raspberry Pi using a standard interface.